dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/contribute/getting-started.md

 yarn test:screenshots breadcrumb avatar
 ```

-You can also create a screenshot report for all components running `yarn test:screenshots`.
-Check the result / reports, located in: `open ./packages/dnb-eufemia/jest-screenshot-report/index.html`

-4. Update eventually new or valid PNG snapshots:
+4. Update eventually new or valid visual PNG snapshots:

 ```bash
 # Update all screenshot tests including 'breadcrumb'
 yarn test:screenshots:update breadcrumb
 ```

+You can also press the `u` during a watch mode to update outdated snapshots.

-5. How to deal with failing tests on the CI server?
+5. How to deal with failing visual tests?

+When a visual test fails, a visual comparison file (diff) will be created.
+Its location and name will be:

+- `**/__tests__/__image_snapshots__/__diff_output__/*.snap-diff.png`

+Please do not commit these files.

-You may check out the logs for detailed reports.
+You may check out the CI/CLI logs for more details.

-**Failing visual screenshot tests**

-If visual screenshot tests are failing on the CI, you can scroll all the way to the end of the logs.
-There you will find a link **Download the Report** you can use to download a zip file containing the visual test reports and diffs.
+**GitHub Actions:** If visual screenshot test is failing on the CI, you can navigate to the test "Summary" where you find "Artifacts".
+There you can download the **visual-test-artifact** zip file, containing the visual diff files.

 ### Support SCSS snapshot test